hmnhGeek/DSP-Project-Report-LaTeX/README.md

 <img src="/readme_images/bitplanes.png" width="500">

 Enter the bit plane number in the entry box and click on `Generate`.
 On this part, `threading` is not used.
-So when `Generate` is clicked, the window may freeze and may stop respond.
-Be patient and wait till maximum 1 to 2 minutes in the worst case.
+So when `Generate` is clicked, the window may freeze and may stop responding.
+Be patient and wait till maximum of 1 to 2 minutes in the worst case.
 Below are LSB and MSB planes respectively.

 <img src="/readme_images/bit8.png" width="400">  <img src="/readme_images/bit1.png" width="400">

-To read about bit planes either refer to the `Report` directory in the repository or go though this link - [Bit Planes](https://en.wikipedia.org/wiki/Bit_plane)
+To read about bit planes, either refer to the `Report` directory in the repository or go though this link - [Bit Planes](https://en.wikipedia.org/wiki/Bit_plane)

 ## Example
 Just so that you see the similarity, the left one is the original image and the right one is the stego image.